jeandrek/do-it/README.md

 * Unstable and buggy
 * Language not standardized
 * Imperative programs can get bugs that declarative programs are immune to

+## Operating system support
+* Do-it works on GNU/Linux and OpenBSD
-* Works on GNU/Linux, fails on macOS.
-Untested on *BSD or Solaris.
+* Do-it fails on Apple macOS
+* Do-it has not been tested on MS Windows, Oracle Solaris or others

 ## Features
 * Lexically scoped local variables (allocated on the stack) and assignment